 The federal government provides free services to help older adults with their taxes.
 These include the below options:

-- Tax Counseling for the Elderly (TCE) is a program that helps people aged 60 and older with tax preparation.
+- Tax Counseling for the Elderly (TCE): This is a program that helps people ages 60 years old and older with tax preparation.
 A person can call 800-906-9887 to find a TCE office in their area.

-- Volunteer Income Tax Assistance (VITA) provides tax help for people with disabilities or those with an income of $56,000 or less per year.
+- Volunteer Income Tax Assistance (VITA): This provides tax help for people with disabilities or those with an income of $60,000 or less per year.
 A person may call 800-906-9887 to locate VITA offices in their area.

-- Individuals may find help through the state tax agency for preparing their state taxes.
+- State tax agency: Individuals may find help through this agency to prepare their state taxes.

 The IRS permits someone to deduct many medical expenses from their income tax return.
-This includes the premiums, coinsurance, copays, and deductibles associated with Medicare programs.
+This includes the premiums, coinsurance, copays, and deductibles relating to Medicare programs.

 A person may also deduct some healthcare expenses that Medicare does not cover.